yeenbean/yeenbean/README.md

 ![](./github-header-image.png)

-Hey there! 👋 I'm Joshua, a developer who's returning to software development after a hiatus.
+Hey there! 👋 I'm Joshua, a budding developer who's returning to software development after a hiatus.
 Before lockdown, I was studying software engineering in university, along with information systems on the side.
 But I decided to take a detour since remote classes were not giving...

 Currently, I'm working as a cybersecurity analyst, with a focus on infrastructure auditing, fixing vulnerabilities, and automating processes. 💪✨ I'm hopeful that I will return to university in the near future.